 Piano Faculty

 Teresa Yu is the Founder & Director of Amabile School of Music in San Francisco & Moraga, California.
-She enjoys her life-long career as a musician, an educator, an entrepreneur and a mother of two beautiful children.
-Ms. Yu started playing the piano since she was 5 years old and never stopped.
-She had gone through rigorous musical training and program in Taiwan, Japan and throughout the US where she has won several competitions including first prize at the New England Piano Teachers Association, the San Francisco Young Pianists Competition, and the Berkeley Piano Club Competition, and the first prize in Mu Phi Epsilon Competition.
+She enjoys her life-long career as a musician, an educator, an entrepreneur, and a mother of two beautiful children.
+Ms. Yu started playing the piano when she was 5 years old and never stopped.
+She had gone through rigorous musical training and programs in Taiwan, Japan, and throughout the US where she has won several competitions including first prize at the New England Piano Teachers Association, the San Francisco Young Pianists Competition, and the Berkeley Piano Club Competition, and the first prize in Mu Phi Epsilon Competition.
 Ms. Yu has performed the Bach Double Piano Concerto in Jordan Hall at the New England Conservatory of Music and Beethoven Piano Concerto No. 1 at the Colorado College Summer Music Festival.
 As the winner of the San Francisco Conservatory of Music’s Concerto Competition, she performed Saint-saëns Piano Concerto No. 2 with the Conservatory Orchestra.
-She was invited to perform the Rachmaninoff Piano Concerto No. 2 with Symphony of the Redwoods and the Liszt Piano concerto No. 1 with Redwood Symphony.
-She performed in many masterclasses that were conducted by world-famous artists such as Mstislav Rostropovich, Leon Fleisher, Richard Goode, Stephan Hough, Murray Perahia and more.
+She was invited to perform the Rachmaninoff Piano Concerto No. 2 with Symphony of the Redwoods and the Liszt Piano Concerto No. 1 with Redwood Symphony.
+She performed in many masterclasses that were conducted by world-famous artists such as Mstislav Rostropovich, Leon Fleisher, Richard Goode, Stephan Hough, Murray Perahia, and more.
 She was invited to perform at the Kennedy Center in Washington D.C. as a part of the Conservatory Project.
-She also participated in Music@Menlo International Music Festival as a chamber music institute coach and the judge of Chopin Competition in San Francisco and the Hawai'i State Music Competition.
+She also participated in Music@Menlo International Music Festival as a chamber music institute coach and the judge of the Chopin Competition in San Francisco and the Hawai'i State Music Competition.
 Between 2010 to 2012, Ms. Yu toured Europe and America with her piano trio, The Aleron Trio, and gave numerous outstanding performances to people from all over the world.
-Previous teaching experiences including Notre Dome de Victoires, West Portal Lutheran, Old Mill School, and the Nueva School.
+Previous teaching experiences include Notre Dome de Victoires, West Portal Lutheran, Old Mill School, and the Nueva School.
 Ms. Yu has earned her Master’s Degree in Piano Performance and the prestigious Artist Certificate in Chamber Music at the San Francisco Conservatory of Music where she studied with Professor Paul Hersh.

 |